LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 ### Add `App Group` to `Identifiers`

-Right-click to open this link in a new tab: [`Certificates, Identifiers & Profiles: Identifiers List`](https://developer.apple.com/account/resources/identifiers/list) on the *Apple Developer* site.
+Click to open this link in a new tab: [`Certificates, Identifiers & Profiles: Identifiers List`](https://developer.apple.com/account/resources/identifiers/list){: target="_blank" } on the *Apple Developer* site.

 #### Table with Name and Identifier for `LoopCaregiver`